-The dashboard has not been ported to CMS12.
-An alternative to show custom user interfaces in the CMS UI is to extend the menu system as described in [Extending the navigation Optimizely CMS 11.21 and higher](🔗) topic.
+The CMS 11 dashboard was not ported to CMS12.
+An alternative to show custom user interfaces in the CMS UI is to extend the menu system as described in Extend the navigation Optimizely CMS 11.21 and higher topic.

 See File Providers to work with file providers within CMS.

 In ASP.NET, you can restrict access to certain virtual paths by defining an authorization element in

 web.config for a specific path and then define which users or roles can access that path.
 In a default CMS 11 installation, virtual path